kappaflow/twitchcm/README.md

-  -download         Download fetched clips multithreaded -fetch            Fetch clips from a specific broadcaster -fetchDashboard   Fetch clips from the dashboard -fetchTop         Fetch top clips from a specific broadcaster. startedAt,
-                    endedAt and deltaPeriod doesn't affect the result -utils            Utility tools
+  -download         Download fetched clips multithreaded -fetch            Fetch clips from a specific broadcaster -fetchDashboard   Fetch clips from the dashboard -fetchTop         Fetch top clips from a specific broadcaster -utils            Utility tools
 ```
 The information about parameters is available in the app when the action is specified.